Sustainability, Master's, 2 years

 Required Learning Outcomes

-On completion of the programme the candidate should have achieved the following knowledge, skills and general competences:
+On completion of the programme the candidate is expected to have achieved the following knowledge, skills and general competences:

-- can organize and manage different forms of interdisciplinary collaboration and partnerships.
+can organize and manage interdisciplinary collaboration and partnerships.

-- can solve real-life problems in interdisciplinary teams.
+can engage with real-life problems in interdisciplinary teams.

 Study Period Abroad